reactjs/react.dev/beta/src/content/learn/lifecycle-of-reactive-effects.md

 #### Populate a chain of select boxes {/*populate-a-chain-of-select-boxes*/}

 In this example, there are two select boxes.
-One select box lets the user picks a planet.
+One select box lets the user pick a planet.
 Another select box lets the user pick a place *on that planet.* The second box doesn't work yet.
 Your task is to make it show the places on the chosen planet.

 Look at how the first select box works.
 It populates the `planetList` state with the result from the `"/planets"` API call.
 The currently selected planet's ID is kept in the `planetId` state variable.
 You need to find where to add some additional code so that the `placeList` state variable is populated with the result of the `"/planets/" + planetId + "/places"` API call.